hjellinek/ctk-core/README.md

 some text about adding JUnit @Test methods, and `MyNewTestClassIT.java` ... and advice on choosing the right JUnit Runner (default, params runner, etc).
 Also notes about using Spring for dependency injection if desired.

 ### Adding A New API Foo
-Creating a new API has two major steps - creating the ProtocolClient which communicates with the new endpoints, and creating the classes and/or interfaces that hold and control the actual tests,
+Creating a new API has two major steps - creating the FooProtocolClient which communicates with the new endpoints, and creating the classes and/or interfaces that hold and control the actual tests,

 #### Creating a FooProtocolClient
+Yes, this could be code-gened, but it doesn't seem worth the overhead for the few clients we'll need...

-The FooProtocolClient exists in the `transport` package
+The FooProtocolClient exists in the `transport` package:

-- Create a new `org.ga4gh.ctk.transport.FooProtocolClient` in `transport` module (don't forget to add description to `package-info.java`)
+- Create a new `org.ga4gh.ctk.transport.FooProtocolClient` in `transport` module, in `org.ga4gh.ctk.transport.protocols` (don't forget to add description to `package-info.java`)
-- implement FooMethods to get messages stubbed (mostly generated and repetitive code)
+- FooProtocolClient should `implements org.ga4gh.GAFooMethods`
+(hint - your IDE will probably offer implement the defined methods to get messages stubbed; after you fill these in, don't forget to create an overload method for each that takes the additional WireAssert parameter, as you see in ReadsProtocolClient or VariantsProtocolClient)

 #### Creating Infrastructure for Foo

 Tests (and infrastructure) go in the **test* subtree of the `testpack` module.
-This is the suggested (but not mandatory) )pattern:
+This is the suggested (but not mandatory) pattern:

 - Add a java package `org.ga4gh.ctk.systests.api.Foo` in the **test** tree of the `testpack` module
 - Add a test class `FooMethodsEndpointAliveIT.java` in that package (see examples) to verify the Foo endpoint is reachale and responsive
 - optionally create marker interface for test control, in the **test** tree of `testpack` at `org.ga4gh.ctk.control.API.FooTests.java`
 - optionally create `org.ga4gh.ctk.systests.FooTestSuite.java`

 ## Using The Executable Jars

 some text

 ## Design Overview

 The CTK is structured as a set of Maven modules:

 - **parent** is the common dependency management POM module